 VyprVPN did okay, but since its network is smaller, it allows for fewer countries.
 That said, when expressed in percentages its servers did best of all: if the service has a location available, chances are you can get into Netflix.

-Using either ExpressVPN, NordVPN or VyprVPN as well as employing some perseverance when selecting servers should get you past the Netflix proxy error for most countries, meaning you get to watch a whole lot of shows and movies for the price of just one subscription.
+Using either ExpressVPN, NordVPN or VyprVPN as well as employing some perseverance when selecting servers should get you past the Netflix proxy error for most countries, meaning you get to watch a whole lot of shows and movies for the price of just one subscription (to further improve your viewing pleasure, check out our best Netflix hacks).

 If this whole process seems like too much work, you can also check out our article on best alternative torrent sites as well as our Kodi guide, two other ways in which you can watch entertainment to your heart’s content.